-- The condition of the building, the cost of repairing and maintaining it in relation to its importance and to the value derived from its continued use.
+- the adequacy of efforts made to retain the building in use.
+The Minister would not expect consent to be granted for demolition unless satisfied that real efforts have been made, without success, to continue the present use or to find compatible alternative uses for the building.
+This should include the offer of the unrestricted freehold of the building at a realistic price reflecting the building's condition (the offer of a lease only, or the imposition of restrictive covenants, would normally reduce the chances of finding a new use for the building). - the merits of alternative proposals for the site.
+Whilst these are a material consideration, the Minister takes the view that subjective claims for the architectural merits of proposed replacement buildings should not in themselves be held to justify the demolition of any protected building.
+There may, very exceptionally, be cases where the proposed works would bring substantial benefits for the community which have to be weighted against the arguments in favour of protection and improvement.
+Even here it will often be feasible to incorporate protected buildings within new development, and this option should be carefully considered; the challenge presented by retaining protected buildings can be a stimulus to imaginative new design to accommodate them. - the condition of the building, the cost of repairing and maintaining it in relation to its importance and to the value derived from its continued use.
+Higher repair costs alone would not justify the building or protected structure's loss.
 Any such assessment should be based on consistent and long-term assumptions.
 Less favourable levels of rents and yields cannot automatically be assumed for historic building.
-Also, they may offer proven technical performance, physical attractiveness and functional spaces that, in an age of rapid change, may outlast the short-lived and inflexible technical specifications that have sometimes shaped new development.
-In the rare cases, where it is clear that a building has been deliberately neglected in the hope of obtaining consent for demolition, less weight should be give to the costs of repair. - The adequacy of efforts made to retain the building in use.
-The Minister would not expect consent to be granted for demolition unless he is satisfied that real efforts have been made without success to continue the present use or to find compatible alternative uses for the building.
-This should include the offer of the unrestricted freehold of the building at a realistic price reflecting the building's condition (the offer of a lease only, or the imposition of restrictive covenants, would normally reduce the chances of finding a new use for the building); - 3 The merits of alternative proposals for the site.
-Whilst these are a material consideration, the Minister takes the view that subjective claims for the architectural merits of proposed replacement buildings should not in themselves be held to justify the demolition of any protected building.
-There may, very exceptionally, be cases where the proposed works would bring substantial benefits for the community which have to be weighted against the arguments in favour of preservation.
-Even here it will often be feasible to incorporate protected buildings within new development, and this option should be carefully considered; the challenge presented by retaining protected buildings can be a stimulus to imaginative new design to accommodate them.
+Also, they may offer proven technical performance, physical attractiveness, and functional spaces that, in an age of rapid change, may outlast the short-lived and inflexible technical specifications that have sometimes shaped new development.